pdobsan/pynauty/docs/source/install.rst

 That takes care compiling the necessary object files from nauty's source than compiling the pynauty Python extension module.

-To test the resulted package type:
+To run all the tests coming with the package type:

-    make test
+    make tests

 The test exercises pynauty on a few graphs considered difficult.